 Field training in use of electronic measurement devices, total stations and global positioning systems (GPS) applied to construction projects.
 Field recording of data, uploading to computers for analysis using geographic information systems (GIS).
 Computation of areas and construction volumes.
 Downloading data for field layout.
 Surveying applied to flood prevention and environmental measurements.
+(ENGR 1407)

+ENGR 2308 Statics (3-3-0)

+Prerequisite: MATH 1302 and PHYS 1307.

-(ENGR 1407) ENGR 2409 Engineering Mechanics with Lab (4-3-1) Prerequisite: PHYS 1307, MATH 2401, ENGR 2410.
+Concepts of forces, moments, vectors, couples, friction, first and second moments of area, equilibrium of two-and three-dimensional force systems and their application to analysis of frames and trusses.
+ENGR 2409 Engineering Mechanics with Lab (4-3-1) Prerequisite: PHYS 1307, MATH 2401, ENGR 2410.
 Study of elastic bodies, stresses and strains, axial loads, torsion, beam stresses, beam deflections, combined stresses, columns, connections and behavior of materials under tension, compression and torsional loading.
 Study of thermal properties of materials.
 Applications of instrumentation.
 ENGR 2410 Analysis of Engineering Networks with Lab (4-3-1) Prerequisite: MATH 2401.

 This course applies energy principles of thermodynamics, fluid mechanics and electric circuits to the analysis of common engineering networks.
 Piping systems, electric circuits and structural networks are studied under basic principles of conservation and dissipation of energy.
 Applications of linear algebra to the analysis of networks.
 Computer simulation of engineering networks.
 ENGR 2411 Modern Methods of Engineering Analysis (4-4-0) Prerequisite: MATH 2401 or Departmental approval.
 This course presents classical and modern methods of engineering problems.
 Extensive use of practical problems illustrates the different methods of engineering analysis.
-ENGR 3302 Engineering Economics (3-3-0) Prerequisite: ENG 1302, MATH 1301 and Junior standing.
+ENGR 3302 Engineering Economics (3-3-0) Prerequisite: ENG 1302, MATH 1301 and junior standing.
 Time value of money, annual cost, present worth, future value, capitalized cost, break-even analysis, valuation and depreciation, income taxes.
 Economic evaluation of engineering alternatives and proposals.
 Use of spreadsheets.
 Introduction to optimization.
 ENGR 3307 Applied Thermodynamics and Heat Transfer (3-3-0) Prerequisite: MATH 2401, CHEM 1307, PHYS 1307 or Departmental approval.
 An introduction to applied thermodynamics and heat transfer with engineering applications.
 Topics on thermodynamics include: closed and open systems; properties of a pure substance; ideal gas law; the first and second thermodynamic laws; enthalpy, entropy, basic cycles; psychrometrics, and thermodynamics of fire.
 Topics on heat transfer include mechanisms of heat transfer such as convection, conduction and radiation, and heat exchangers.
 ENGR 3308 Fluid Mechanics (3-3-0) Prerequisite: MATH 2401.